RaeinLayeghPour/Low-Voltage-Distribution-Network-Design-Load-Flow-and-Short-Circuit-Analysis-using-AutoCAD-and-ETA/README.md

 This project demonstrates the complete workflow of designing and analyzing a **1000 kVA, 415 V low-voltage distribution network**.
 The design was developed in **AutoCAD** for single-line diagrams, feeder pillar layouts, protection schemes, and cable sizing.
 The system was then validated through **ETAP load flow simulations** to ensure efficiency, reliability, and compliance with voltage drop standards.

 ## Tools & Technologies
-- **AutoCAD** – Single-line diagrams, feeder pillar design, voltage drop calculations, and cable sizing
+- **AutoCAD**: Single-line diagrams, feeder pillar design, voltage drop calculations, and cable sizing
-- **ETAP** – Load flow analysis, voltage profile verification, transformer loading, and system loss evaluation
+- **ETAP**: Load flow analysis, voltage profile verification, transformer loading, and system loss evaluation

 ## Key Features
 - Designed a **1000 kVA package unit (11 kV / 0.415 kV transformer)** with **8 feeders** and **20+ loads**